ZeDKoN/ShopsAPI/README.md

 ## Extend solution testing

-I would deploy the application in a CI server, such us Jenkins on TeamCicty, In the CI server we could create a task/build to launch the unit Test e integration test, we could would be to deploy the service in a VM/Host.
+The application could be  deployed in a CI server, such us Jenkins on TeamCicty, In the CI server we could create a task/build to launch both unit tests e integration test, after thise the service could be deployed in a VM/Host.

-I would also implement BDD test with Jbehave libray(BDD stories), after deploying with docker I would create a trigger/task to launch the BDD end to end tests.
+We could also implement BDD tests for intance with the Jbehave libray(BDD stories), after deploying with docker for instance we could create a trigger/task to launch the BDD test.
+Those tests should be end to end tests.

-To control the build stability, we could schedule previous tasks, or create a trigger in the CI server, this trigger could be executed for instance every time that a colleague is pulling something into master branch.
+To control the build stability, we could either scheduled previous stepsin CI, or/and create a trigger, this trigger could be executed for instance every time that a colleague is pulling something into the master branch.

 Enough testing coverage would make possible to avoid issues and increase the frequency we are releasing to PROD.